russtrUA/currency-bot/README.md

 - **`com.app.telegram.features.notification`**: Contains the notification service.
 - **`com.app.telegram.model`**: Contains the data models for banks and currencies.

-## Design of a Bot
+## Design of the Bot
 Currency Rate Bot provides users with up-to-date currency rates and various customization options via a conversational interface.
-The design chosen for the Bot gives following advantages:
+The chosen design for the bot offers the following advantages:
 - All callback queries are managed through the `handleCallback` method, simplifying the extension and maintenance of callback logic.
 - `CallbackHandler` utilizes helper methods for updating settings and sending keyboards, promoting code reuse and modularity.
 - By fetching and updating user settings dynamically, the handler ensures that the user's preferences are always considered.